-Our strategy will adapt based on future economic developments, as well as evolving energy technologies and trends in the communities we serve.
+We will continue to review and update our Sustainable Energy strategy and Clean Energy Vision, based on future economic developments, evolving energy technologies and emerging trends in the communities we serve.

-We are moving toward a cleaner energy mix and expanding cost-effective renewable resources.
+We aspire to eliminate all coal from our generation fleet and achieve new carbon dioxide (CO2) emissions reduction goals.
+To achieve success, we are moving toward a cleaner energy mix and expanding cost-effective renewable resources.
 We’re also investing in our electric and gas distribution infrastructure, making it stronger, smarter and more adaptable to support evolving energy technologies.
 Here are all the ways we’re helping our customers and communities Power What’s Next:

 Solar energy is clean, renewable and here to stay.
 What’s more, solar energy is simpler and less expensive to operate and maintain than traditional coal-powered generation.
 This translates to long-term economic value for customers and the communities we serve.

 Our existing and planned solar projects will power hundreds of thousands of homes across Wisconsin.
 In addition, we’re bringing Community Solar projects to light later this year.

 Homegrown, clean and low-cost, wind is well-established in the Midwest.
 Alliant Energy already operates and purchases power from wind farms across Iowa, Wisconsin and Minnesota – and we plan to add another 280 megawatts of additional owned wind generation for our customers by the end of 2020.